fiinix/fiinix.github.io/_posts/2015/october/2015-10-21-back-to-the-past.md

 Understanding the importance of typography I got obsessed with vertical rhythm and having every line of text adhering to a strict baseline.

 Unfortunately, you can't have a strict baseline and headings with good line-heights (leadings).
-In the end, I have up on this particular experiment and chose to let text sizes and readability dictate the line-heights for headings instead of forcing it to conform to divisions of the baseline---which always ended up looking disjointed.
+In the end, I gave up on this particular experiment and chose to let text sizes and readability dictate the line-heights for headings instead of forcing it to conform to divisions of the baseline---which always ended up looking disjointed.

 Wanting to stay close to the colours of the previous version I took the Dark Pink and evolved it into a Flamingo Red, which didn't end up staying anyway.